Tom the Dancing Bug by Ruben Bolling for July 09, 2021

 7. Photo

-PB1 almost 3 years ago
+PB1 over 3 years ago

 Pretty rare that I disagree with RB, but he’s wrong on this one.
 As reprehensible as what that pig did was, this wasn’t about an army of lawyers for Cosby.
 This was about Fifth Amendment protections and the Pennsylvania Supreme Court got it right.
 Sometimes the guilty have to go free in order to make sure the state and prosecutors don’t cross the line.